 Outcome.
 The outcome of these experimental approaches will be used to mathematically model the kinetic process and validate different pathways.

+Synergetic outcome: The oscillatory kinetic will serve as an output of kinetic modeling and model building

 Subtask 1.3.2: Evidence for material exchange between PrPSc subassemblies

 Objective.
 The coexistence of substrains or structurally distinct PrPSc assemblies within the same environment implicates two phenomena during the evolution of the pathology.
-The first phenomenon, is a competition for PrPC during the conversion process.
+The first phenomenon is a competition for PrPC during the conversion process.
 Two structurally distinct assemblies should have two different templating rates.
 The second phenomenon will consist to an exchange process if they have in common a reactant such as their respective elementary building bloc suPrP.
 The objective of this task is to explore the exchange process between different PrPSc subassemblies within a given prion population (strain or field-isolate).